- What is the NRO?

 - Act as a focal point for Internet community input into the RIR system

 Does the NRO develop policies?

-How can I be involved in the global policy development process?
+How can I be involved in the Global Policy Development Process (GPDP)?

 Any individual may submit a global policy proposal.
 Each RIR community must ratify an identical version of the proposed policy.
 The NRO Executive Council then refers the coordinated proposal to the ASO Address Council (ASO AC), which reviews the process by which the proposal was developed and passes it to the ICANN Board of Directors for ratification as a global policy.

-Does the NRO have any influence in the Regional Internet Registries’ Policy Development processes?
+Does the NRO have any influence in the RIRs’ policy development processes?